German cuisine: Non-alcoholic drinks

-Coffee is also very common, not only for breakfast, but also accompanying a piece of cake (Kaffee und Kuchen) in the afternoon, usually on Sundays or special occasions and birthdays.
+Coffee is very common, not only for breakfast, but also accompanying a piece of cake (Kaffee und Kuchen) in the afternoon, usually on Sundays or special occasions and birthdays.
 It is generally filter coffee, which is weaker than espresso.
 Coffeeshops are also very common in Germany.
 Tea is more common in the northwest.
 East Frisians traditionally have their tea with cream and rock candy (Kluntje).
 Germany has the tenth highest per capita coffee consumption worldwide.

+Johann Jacob Schweppe was a German-Swiss watchmaker and amateur scientist, who developed the first practical process to manufacture bottled carbonated mineral water and began selling the world's first soft drink under his company Schweppes.
 Popular soft drinks include Schorle, juice or wine mixed with sparkling mineral water, with Apfelschorle being popular all over Germany, and Spezi, made with cola and an orange-flavored drink such as Fanta.
 Germans are unique among their neighbors in preferring bottled, carbonated mineral water, either plain (Sprudel) or flavored (usually lemon) to noncarbonated ones.

 Drinking water of excellent quality is available everywhere and at any time in Germany.
 Water provided by the public water utilities can be had without hesitation directly from the tap.
 Usually, no chlorine is added.
 Drinking water is controlled by state authority to ensure it is potable.
 Regulations are even stricter than those for bottled water (see Trinkwasserverordnung).

 Regional cuisine

-German regional cuisine can be divided into many varieties such as Bavarian cuisine (southern Germany) or Thuringian (central Germany) and Lower Saxon cuisine.
+German regional cuisine can be divided into many varieties such as Bavarian cuisine (southern Germany) or Thuringian (central Germany) and Lower Saxon cuisine (northern Germany).

 Baden-Württemberg

 This southwest German state is divided into Baden and Swabia, whose cuisines are slightly different.

 Due to Baden's physiogeographical situation in the Upper Rhine Plain, with Germany's warmest climate and fruitful volcanic soils, it had good prerequisites to develop a high-quality gastronomy.
-Nationwide, this region features the highest density of star-rated restaurants; the municipality of Baiersbronn is especially well-known for its fine-dining restaurants.
+Nationwide, this region features the highest density of star-rated restaurants; the municipality of Baiersbronn is especially well known for its fine-dining restaurants.
 Swabian cuisine tends to be heavier than Badish cuisine.
 Famous dishes of Baden-Württemberg are Maultaschen, Spätzle and Black Forest cake.